Found by AI

 Profile: Consulting firm, accounting practice, law firm (regional/national), marketing agency.
 Revenue $3M-$50M.
 Monthly marketing budget $10,000-$40,000.

-Professional services firms have historically underinvested in structured content, relying on referrals and relationship-driven pipelines.
-GEO investment shifts this — published thought leadership with proper schema, cited statistics, and clear author credentials creates AI-extractable evidence of expertise.
+Professional services firms historically underinvested in structured content, relying on referrals and relationship-driven pipelines.
+GEO shifts this - published thought leadership with proper schema, cited statistics, and clear author credentials creates AI-extractable evidence of expertise.

 Channel Allocation Monthly Spend ($20K budget) Priority Tactics